Tokutarō

 Tokutarō is a masculine Japanese given name.

-Possible writings
+Written forms

 Tokutarō can be written using different combinations of kanji characters.
 Some examples:

 The characters used for "taro" (太郎) literally means "thick (big) son" and usually used as a suffix to a masculine name, especially for the first son.
 The "toku" part of the name can use a variety of characters, each of which will change the meaning of the name ("徳" for benevolence, "得" for gain, "啄" and so on).